atoponce/nodepassgen/README.md

 Options are:

+   -h
    --help
        Print this help and exit.

+   -d <language>
    --diceware <language>
        Choose a Diceware language.
 Default is English.
        <language> must be one of:
            Basque, Beale, Bulgarian, Catalan, Chinese, Czech,
            Danish, Dutch, English, Esperanto, Finnish, French,
            German, Italian, Japanese, Maori, Norwegian, Polish,
            Portuguese, Russian, Slovenian, Spanish, Swedish, Turkish.

+   -e <wordlist>
    --eff <wordlist>
        Choose an EFF wordlist.
 Default is Short.
        <wordlist> must be one of:
            Distant, Long, Short.

+   -a <wordlist>
    --alternate <wordlist>
        Choose an alternate wordlist.
-Default is PGP.
+Default is Trump.
        <wordlist> must be one of:
-            Bitcoin, Elvish, Klingon, PGP
+           Elvish, Klingon, PGP, Rockyou, Simposons, Trump

-            RockYou, Simpsons, Trump
+   -b <language>
+   --bitcoin <language>
+       Choose a Bitcoin language.
+Default is English.
+       <language> must be one of:
+           Chinese, English, French, Italian, Japanese, Korean
+       NOTE:
+           Simplified Chinese is the default Chinese character set.
+           If you want to use Traditional Chinese, use --traditional.

+   -t
+   --traditional
+       Use the Traditional Chinese character set with Bitcoin.

+   -s
+   --system
+       Use /usr/share/dict/words for building your passphrase.
+       Obviously, the more words in that file, the more entropy per word.
+       Also, larger system word lists will contain more obscure words.

+   -n
    --ninja
        Choose Secret Ninja encoding.

+   -c
    --cosby
        Choose Bill Cosby Bebob.

+   -k
    --kpop
        Choose Korean K-pop words.

+   -e <base>
    --random <base>
        Choose a number base to generated.
 Default is Base94
        <base> must be one of:
            Base94, Base64, Base32, Base16, Base10.

+   -o <generator>
    --only <generator>
        Choose a generator instead of printing all six (default).
-        NOTE: A font supporting emoji may be needed for the Emoji generator.
        <generator> must be one of:
+           Alternate, Bitcoin, Diceware, EFF System,
-            Diceware, EFF, Alternate, Pseudowords, Random, Emoji
+           Pseudowords, Random, or Emoji

+   -m <number>
    --min-entropy <number>
        Set a minimum entropy requirement in bits.
 Default is 70.

+   -j
    --json
        Output the passwords and meta in JSON format.

+   -H
    --hyphenate
        Add hyphens to the Diceware, EFF, and Alternate passphrases.

 Output can be valid JSON, meant to be both human and machine parseable.
 Default is unformatted plaintext: